jquense/yup/README.md

     // check to see if the previous transform already parsed the date if (this.isType(value)) return value;

-    // the default coercion failed so lets try it with Moment.js instead value = Moment(originalValue, formats);
+    // the default coercion failed so let's try it with Moment.js instead value = Moment(originalValue, formats);

-    // if its valid return the date object, otherwise return an `InvalidDate` return value.isValid() ? value.toDate() : new Date('');
+    // if it's valid return the date object, otherwise return an `InvalidDate` return value.isValid() ? value.toDate() : new Date('');
   });
 };